NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 them.
 But the camera adjustments come from ``ba_align``, as the ones in ``ba`` are before alignment.

-Ideally one should use more iterations in bundle adjustment though this may be slow.
+If 1000 iterations turns out to take more than a day, it is suggested to switch to CSM cameras (:numref:`sfs_isis_vs_csm`).
 It is suggested that the images be map-projected with the cameras both before and after this step, and see if things improve.
 If this procedure resulted in improved but imperfect alignment, it may be run second time using the new cameras as initial guess (and reusing the match files, etc., as before).

 The switch ``--save-intermediate cameras`` is helpful, as before, if desired to stop if things take too long.